0xDTC/0xAWSCloud/README.md

 - `-c, --cli-only`: Only perform AWS CLI checks
 - `-w, --web-only`: Only perform web checks
 - `-v, --verbose`: Show verbose output (all attempts)
+- `-t, --threads`: Number of concurrent threads for web checks (default: 30)

 By default, both CLI and web checks are performed.